qkzk/fm/development.md

   - [ ] problems ???
     - [ ] BUG: dragging if off by one.
 Behavior should be more consistent to mouse selection elsewhere...
   - [ ] refactor
+- [ ] FEAT: use chafa as alternative

 ## TODO